Visiting Santa at Macy’s Santa Land, Chicago, Illinois

 For years my family has debated why the trees in the corners are upside down.
 My theory is because it creates more standing room!

-At the end of the maze-like room you are greeted by one of Santa’s helpers and red velvet curtains.
-Here, the helper takes your names and number count of your party.
-They also determine “which Santa” you are taken to obviously based off of your race. *Funny story – years ago, when my siblings and I were still young, (and my brother still believe in Santa), we were taken to a Santa that was African American – which is no big deal, but my brother, who at the time was close to “on the fence about Santa” was super confused as to why manta looked different this particular year.
-My genius sister told him that Santa has lots of helpers (because he is so busy) who come and visit all of the kids and report back to him what they want!
+*Funny story – years ago, when my siblings and I were still young, (and my brother still believe in Santa), we were taken to a Santa that was African American – which is no big deal, but my brother, who at the time was close to “on the fence about Santa” was super confused as to why manta looked different this particular year.
+Without missing a beat, my genius sister told him that Santa has lots of helpers (because he is so busy) who come and visit all of the kids and report back to him what they want!

 My big kiddos were excited to visit Santa….but….